-Copy con is an MS-DOS and Windows command line command that allows the creation of a file through the command prompt.
-To use this command type copy con followed by the name of the file you want to create as shown below.
+Copy con is an MS-DOS and Windows command line command that allows the creation of a file through the command line.
+To use this command, type "copy con" followed by the name of the file you want to create, as shown below.

 copy con myfile.txt

-After this command is typed, you'll be returned to a blank line, which is the start of your file.
-Enter the lines you want to insert into the file and, when done, press Ctrl+Z to create the file.
-If you want to cancel the creation of the file, press Ctrl+C.
+After this command is typed, you are returned to a blank line, which is the start of your file.
+Enter the lines you want to insert in the file and, when done, press Ctrl+Z to create the file.
+To cancel the creation of the file, press Ctrl+C.

-Note: In Windows 8, 8.1, and 10, if there is text already in the file, pressing Ctrl+C deletes the last line of text and saves the file.
+In Windows 8 and 10, if there is text already in the file, pressing Ctrl+C deletes the last line of text and saves the file.
 If you are on the first line or have not typed any text, pressing Ctrl+C cancels the creation of the file.